bruderstein/unexpected-htmllike/README.md

 # Status

-Whilst this project is well covered with tests, it has not (yet) seen much real world use.
-If you find something that doesn't diff properly, or you get some unexpected (pun intended) output, then please report it, if you can with the actual / expected HTML/XML syntax that caused the error.
+This project is now used for production tests in a number of projects.
+If you find something that doesn't diff properly, please report it in the github issues: https://github.com/bruderstein/unexpected-htmllike/issues

 # Features